 1. Keep everything in one place

 Before traveling, organize your itinerary including all flight, train, car, and accommodation bookings.
-With travel software for productivity like Booking.com for Business, you’ll be able to store these in the cloud for easy reference from any location.
+With travel software for productivity like Booking.com for Business, you’ll be able to store this info in the cloud for easy reference from any location.

 2. Expect the unexpected

-Flight delays are one of the major causes of stress, but you can minimize this by keeping all your essentials in your carry-on bag while traveling.
-Travel with any vital work files and equipment as well, so you can stay connected while waiting for delays to be resolved.
+Flight delays are one of the major causes of stress, but you can minimize it by keeping all essentials in your carry-on.
+Travel with any vital work files and equipment as well to stay connected during delays.

 3. Sign up for fast-track programs

-Where available in your country, sign up for programs like Global Entry that let you skip the airport security queues.
+If available in your country, sign up for programs like Global Entry that let you skip airport security lines.

 4. Use online work productivity tools

-Online calendars, notepads, and to-do lists keep you organized without access to your primary office space.
-If you’re planning a trip for your full team, make sure that everyone’s downloaded the latest updates from your company’s preferred cloud-based work productivity software ahead of time.
+Online calendars, notepads, and to-do lists keep you organized outside your primary office space.
+If you’re planning a trip for the whole team, make sure everyone downloads the latest updates from your company’s preferred cloud-based work productivity software ahead of time.

 Plan your next business trip the easy way